YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 By default, configuration files in Mojito have a general top-level structure and are in JSON format.
 At the top level of each configuration file is an array.
-Each item of the array is an object containing configurations for a runtime environment that we call a *context*.
+Each item of the array is an object containing configuration that targets a specific context and runtime.
 This allows you to have discrete configurations for different regions, devices, and development environments.

 The context for a configuration object is specified by the ``settings`` property.
 For each configuration object in a file, the ``settings`` property must specify a unique